How to apply for student loan forgiveness under Biden's new plan

 If none of the above applies to you or you have a private student loan, then make sure to review what private loan lenders have to offer.
 A student loan refinance, which essentially means replacing your existing loan with another loan with a potentially more favorable interest rate, is a good option if you're looking to save money long-term.
 Here's how you can get started.

-However, if you check the above boxes, then you are likely eligible for student loan forgiveness under this new plan.
+If you check the above boxes, then you are likely eligible for student loan forgiveness under this new plan.
+Just note that your relief will be capped at the amount outstanding (so you won't get to pocket any extra money if you have less than $10,000 in federal student debt).

 Now that you know you meet the qualifications, you'll want to set a reminder to actually apply for the forgiveness.
+You can sign up to receive a notification from the Department of Education when the application opens.
+The application will likely open around early October, White House officials said.

+Qualifying borrowers are being advised to apply prior to November 15, 2022 "in order to receive relief before the payment pause expires on December 31, 2022."
+But, you'll have time.
+The deadline to apply is December 31, 2023.

 You will submit an application through the Department of Education, which will outline the exact steps you need to take.
 You will likely need to demonstrate that you meet the above income threshold and have federal student loan debt, so make sure to gather the appropriate documents to have ready when the application becomes available.